UrbanPlan for High Schools

 It provides high school students – our future voters, neighbors, community leaders, public officials, and land use professionals – with a hands-on experience in developing realistic land use solutions to vexing urban growth challenges.

 The Time Commitment

-Once you have made the decision to attend the one-time, all day UrbanPlan training, which requires 4-6 hours of preparation prior to the training session, you are qualified for all volunteer positions.
+Once you have made the decision to attend the one-time, one-day UrbanPlan training, you are qualified for all volunteer positions.

 You need only commit to participating a minimum of twice a year and can elect to spend as little as three hours per year in the classroom once you are trained…but no one ever does!
 The majority of volunteers come back again and again to participate in UrbanPlan facilitations.

 What ULI colleagues say…

 The UrbanPlan training is absolutely the best training of any kind that I have ever attended!
 The session is fast-paced and thoroughly enjoyable.
 The training materials are very well put together, succinctly capturing the complexities of the problem and process.